alubbe/node-reversable-router/README.md

 ### Example
 #### As a replacement for express framework router
-// in the view files:
+In the view files:
 ```js
 url('admin.user.edit', {id: 2}) // /admin/user/2
 ```

-//... and in the server config
+... and in the server config:
 ```js
 var express = require('express');
 var app = express();